symonk/pylenium/README.md

     - Subclass seleniums AbstractEventListener and implement your desired behaviour
     - Provide a --driver-listener=path/to/your/py/file/containing/the/subclass
+    - n.b your subclass MUST be called PyleniumEventListener due to limitations of the run_py module (very important)

 An example of how to subclass and pass a py module to pylenium is outlined below: